parkerjettt/TJPubslack/README.md

-# Team Jethro (Please note that pub.go is only for testing)
+PubDBSlack (Please note that pub.go is only for testing)

 ### Accomplished so far: